 Jimmy Wedel should be every full-service ag retailer's dream prospect.
 At 4,000 acres, he's big.
 He's diversified, growing everything from dry beans, soybeans, alfalfa and cotton to corn, wheat and peanuts.
 He's good at what he does, with soybean yield averages as high as 82 bushels and corn making 220 bushels with sufficient water.

 The Texas panhandle farmer is also active on various influential committees and boards, including the Texas Corn Producers Board and the board of directors for the Corn Producers Association of Texas and formerly served on the Research and Business Development Action Team for the National Corn Growers Association.

-A helicopter sprays sulfur on an organic crop in the Salinas Valley of California.
 Instead of prospect, the organic farming Wedel is every ag retailer's nightmare.
 "I started switching to organic more than 20 years ago," he said.
 "We're now about 95 percent organic.
 Beyond the seed I buy, feedlot manure and compost is about the only off-farm input."

 Wedel relies on his soil's fertility and the arid conditions in which he farms for his crop protection.
 He also is resigned to the fact that when pests do hit, there is little he can do about it.
 It's a risk he is willing to take and one that has had an impact on other producers.

 "When I started to go organic, I was using state Extension entomologists to set up an IPM program on my conventional acres," recalled Wedel.
 "They would scout my organic acres just to see what was happening in absence of pesticides being sprayed.
 They realized the cotton could withstand higher thresholds than they expected without significant damage.
 That caused them to hold off spraying longer on conventional acres."